-Be open and honest and take a good think about what it is you are wanting to achieve.
+Be open and honest and take a good think about what it is you want to achieve.

 Reflect, and seek to be clear with yourself and your mentoring partner on what you would like to get out of the program.